THIS MONTH'S CHARITY

 Best wishes and please let me know if you are going to have a go.

 Work has started to improving the drainage to the front of the building.
 The aim is to help dry the walls by lowering the ground water level next to the foundations.
-A French drain is being installed, and extra vents fitted.
+A French drain is being installed.
 It will not be possible to visit the Meeting House whilst the work is being done.